dirmeier/cookiecutter-hatch/{{cookiecutter.project_slug}}/README.md

 Contributions in the form of pull requests are more than welcome.
 In order to contribute:

-1) fork and download the repository,
+1) Fork and clone the repository,
 2) create a branch with the name of your new feature (something like `issue/fix-bug-related-to-something` or `feature/implement-new-feature`),
 3) install `{{ cookiecutter.project_slug }}`
 4) develop code, commit changes and push it to your branch,